Gospel centered. Spirit led. Mission focused.

 Halifax, Nova Scotia

-Each year at the Multiply Conference, we gather leaders to be inspired, equipped, and encouraged under the teaching of practitioners who are being used by God to bring renewal and missional reproduction to their churches.
+Each year at the Multiply Conference, we gather with leaders to be inspired, equipped, and encouraged under the teaching of practitioners who are being used by God to bring renewal and missional reproduction to their churches.
+These speakers challenge our thinking, stretch our vision, and call us to renewed commitment to Jesus’ kingdom cause.
 We look forward to what God is going to do among us during these days together and to the fruit that will follow in local churches as a result.

 Every generation is subject to spiritual and theological “drift.”
 Christ-centered lives and ministries are non-negotiable as we pray into national awakening.
 Methods and models will change with the times and the culture, but the Gospel of Jesus remains the unshifting message of hope for every generation.